Minoru/blog.tty8.org/about.markdown

 and reading sci-fi books.

 I'm the owner of [PGP key 0x356961a20c8bfd03][pgp].
-If you ever [mail me][email], I'd appreciate it if you make a digital signature.
+If you ever [mail me][email], I'd appreciate it if you make a digital signature (or better yet, encrypt the message).

 <center style="font-size: small;">~ * ~</center>

 I started [blogging](http://debiania.blogspot.com) back in 2008, a few weeks after I installed Debian (hence the blog's name).
 I kept my posts as purely technical as possible, with rare exclusions for Linus' birthday and the like ☺ At the end of 2011 I suddenly realized that I don't like Blogspot anymore.
-They once had comments system broken for a month, and the other time my code listings went all messed up.
 So I just bought a domain name, rented some hosting, mastered basics of [Hakyll](http://github.com/jaspervdj/hakyll) and created new Debiania, the site you're reading right now.

 Goals are the same — keep posting tech-related entries, not only about Debian, but also about programming and CS overall.
 I don't think Blogger will ever